-The Institute offers a four-year PhD Programme, a 15.5-month MA in Development Studies, an Erasmus Mundus two-year joint Master Programme in Public Policy (offered with the University of York and IBEI in Barcelona), postgraduate diploma programmes and tailor-made short courses.
+The Institute offers a four-year PhD Programme, a 15.5-month MA in Development Studies, a twoyear Erasmus Mundus joint Master Programme in Public Policy (offered with the University of York and IBEI in Barcelona) and tailor-made short courses.
 All degrees are recognized internationally and by Dutch legislation on higher education.